Lazyboy369/IntroToProg-Python-Mod07/Assignment07.md

 2-28-22

 ## Introduction
 This week we learned about Pickling data and Error Handling.
-This script
+This script shows two simple scripts to demonstrate the concepts.

 ## Writing the Script
 ```